-Magpupungko Tidal and Rock Pools Siargao: A Complete Guide To Visiting One Of Siargao’s Top Things To Do 2024
+Magpupungko Tidal and Rock Pools Siargao: Visiting Pilar 2025

 Magpupungko Rock Pools and Tidal Pools are a must see during your stay on Siargao island.
-The turquoise pools, exposed during low tide create a playground of cliff jumping, creature spotting and rock scrambling.
-If that’s not your style you can bask in the warm waters and soak up the Philippine sunshine.
+The turquoise pools, exposed during low tide create a playground of cliff jumping, creature spotting, swimming and rock scrambling.
+If that’s not your style you can bask in the warm waters and soak up the Philippine sunshine on Magpopongko white beach.

-There’s so much to explore here, read on to find out how to get here, how much it cost, when to visit and our thoughts on The Magpupungko Rock Pools.
+There’s so much to explore here, read on to find out how to get here, the entrance fee, when to visit and our overall thoughts on The Magpupungko Rock Pools.

-Note: we’ve also seen the pools called the Magpopongko Rock Pool and flats, these are the same.
+Note: we’ve also seen the pools called the "Magpopongko" Rock Pools and Flats, these are the same attraction.

 Contents